Rossman360/qmk_firmware/keyboards/montsinger/ae_710/readme.md

 This is a port of the Nakajima AE-710 (I think) to QMK using an Elite-C.
 LEDs do not work.
 Left and right shift must have the same functionality because they use the same matrix position.
+Caps lock and shift keys are connected by direct pins, but QMK wouldn't let me do this since I am also using a switch matrix.
+Perhaps LEDs could be enabled if there is a workaround for this.

 The way I connected the pins is as follows: